Jayalalithaa’s hospital bill: Rs 6.85 crore spent on treatment, Rs 1.17 crore on food

 Chennai, Dec 18: During her 75 days of hospitalisation at the Apollo hospital, Jayalalithaa's food bill had come around Rs 1.17 crore and a total of 6.8 crore was spent on her treatment, according to media reports.

-The report also says some Rs 44 lakh is still outstanding.
+The one page summary shows Rs.
+6,85,00,000 as the total bill with a detailed break-up and an outstanding amount of Rs.
+44.56 lakh.
 The All India Anna Dravida Munnetra Kazagham has claimed that it settled Rs 6 crore to the hospital on June 15, 2017and Rs 41 lakh earlier on October 13, 2016.

-Of the total cost, the hospital had charged a consultation fee of Rs 71 lakh, Rs 1.92 crore for health services while medicines accounted for Rs 38 lakh.
-Rs 92 lakh was charged for the services of Dr Richard Beale from UK and another Rs 12 lakh for the physiotherapy services from Mount Elizabeth Hospital, Singapore, reports Hindustan Times Room rent alone was Rs 1.24 crore.
+Though an amount of Rs.
+41.13 lakh is shown as being received by the hospital on October 13, 2016, no mention is made of who made that payment.

+Of the total cost, 'food and beverage services', which shows Rs.
+1,17,04,925, the counsel said it includes a whole lot of people like visitors.
+The break-up shows consultation fee as Rs.
+71 lakh.

 Also Read Disproportionate assets case: Income Tax department to quiz VK Sasikala